owainkenwayucl/utils/src/snap-browser-shim/README.md

 # c.ServerApp.browser = ''
 ```

-Uncomment the last line and change it to h
+Uncomment the last line and change it to:
 ```python
 ## Specify what command to use to invoke a web
 #                        browser when starting the server.
 If not specified, the